-Technology has advanced such that today's best inflatable tents are incredibly durable, too.
+Technology has advanced to such an extent that today's best inflatable tents are incredibly durable, too.
 The main attraction of air poles is that they're super-simple to put up, making for a less intimidating experience for camping newbies.
 Just rock up, peg out your home for the weekend, pump up and enjoy.

 The main downside to inflatable tents is that really reliable, robust air poles aren't actually as light as you'd imagine, typically making inflatable tents on the heavier side – if that's an issue, head to our best tents guide for some alternatives.
 This makes inflatable poles brilliant for larger, family-camping style tents, where weight doesn't matter, and low maintenance and quick-pitching are a real boon.
 At the moment, they're also typically a fair bit pricier than traditional poled tents.
 If speed is your priority and you're happy to keep things cheap and basic, you might be better off consulting our best pop up tent guide.